 Waiheke has over 100 walkways and lookouts scattered over the island.
-Some of these walkways connect to dead end roads or high level accesses down to nearby beaches.
-Some connect to remote locations that would otherwise be only accessible by boat such as Pearl Bay for example.
+Walkways connect to dead end roads or high level accesses down to nearby beaches, or to remote locations that would otherwise be only accessible by boat.

 Waiheke walkways are man made and maintained.
-Normally made with gravel or dirt, with some being grass.
+Normally made of gravel, dirt or grass.
 Many are surrounded by trees or open to the elements.
 They are also full of steps or tree roots, there isn’t a walkway the same.
 At Yheke, our goal is to walk all of them and take a 360 degree video of each one.
 This way you can know what to expect and see if the walkway is ok for your skill and fitness level.

-Below we will just list a few of our favourite walkways in each location of Waiheke.
-Many of these walkways lead to lookouts, but generally you have to walk a small distance to get to some of the top lookouts on waiheke.
+Below we will list a few of our favourite walkways in each location of Waiheke.
+Many of these walkways lead to lookouts, but generally you have to walk a small distance to get to some of the top lookouts on Waiheke.

 Oneroa